Introduction -Corporation Tax (UK)

 In the above example, you may prefer a different company year-end for your business.
 If this is the case, you or your accountant can submit a form to Companies House to request this change.
 It is also possible to change your business year-end in the future too.
 You can, however, only `extend’ your accounting period once every five years.
 In contrast, if you shorten your business year-end this has no restrictions.

-An example of UK contractor Corporation Tax
+An example of UK contractor Corporation Tax (limited company)

 File tax return online (limited company)